lp-wan/datamodel/draft-ietf-lpwan-schc-yang-data-model.md

 ### Acknowledgment behavior

-A cknowledgment fragment header goes in the opposite direction of data.
+The acknowledgment fragment header goes in the opposite direction of data.
 The header is composed of (see {{Fig-frag-ack}}):

 * a Dtag (if present).
 * a mandatory window as in the data fragment.
 * a C bit giving the status of RCS validation.
-In case of failure, a bitmap follows, indicating received fragment/tile.
+In case of failure, a bitmap follows, indicating the received tile.
 The size of the bitmap is given by the FCN value.

-NOTE: IN THE DATA MODEL THERE IS A max-window-size FIELD TO LIMIT THE BITMAP SIZE, BUT IS NO MORE IN RFC8724!
-DO WE KEEP IT?

 ~~~~~~
 |--- SCHC ACK Header ----|